 - 1. Create woodpecker and cavity-nesting bird habitat by killing selected trees and letting them stand.
 As these trees die, they are attacked by woodborers and other insects which provide food for woodpeckers.
 As the trees decay, woodpeckers build nests in them, providing housing for themselves and other cavity-nesting birds, such as flycatchers (Woodpeckers are perfectionists; it takes them five or six tries before they get the hole just right; the extra holes are available for other animals to use.).
 Snags at least 10.0 inches in diameter are needed at a rate of 2.3 per acre in areas more than 300 feet from the meadows, this should be increased to at least 3.0 per acre (maximum of 7.0 snags per acre) near the meadows. - 2.
 There is little that can be done to benefit deer on a property this small.
 Forest management practices encourage deer, which encourage mountain-lions, which take deer, dogs, cats, an occasional jogger and have even been known to attack children.
-The following practices will benefit deer, as much as is possible, on a 172-acre property: - A. When dwarf-mistletoe cuts are made, care must taken not to produce openings larger than 300 feet across, and to leave cover strips at least 300 feet in width connecting sapling and pole stands. - B. Cutting should be done as quickly as possible to minimize animal disturbance.
-This restricts the choice of cutters to those capable of completing the project quickly and requires short-term cutting Agreements.
+The following practices will benefit deer, as much as is possible: - A. When dwarf-mistletoe cuts are made, care must taken not to produce openings larger than 300 feet across, and to leave cover strips at least 300 feet in width connecting sapling and pole stands.

-- C. After all dwarf-mistletoe is removed from a portion of a stand, the cut patches should be allowed to restock themselves before harvest cutting of the adjacent stand begins so that adequate deer cover strips can be maintained (A patch is adequately stocked when a deer is 90% hidden at a distance of 200 feet.). - 3.
+- B. Cutting should be done as quickly as possible to minimize animal disturbance.
+This restricts the choice of cutters to those capable of completing the project quickly and requires short-term cutting Agreements. - C. After all dwarf-mistletoe is removed from a portion of a stand, the cut patches should be allowed to restock themselves.
+If natural regeneration is not restocking the site at the end of five years, planting is recommended on the south side; the north side will retain adequate stocking, even after a dwarf-mistletoe cut. - 3.
 Meadows (both natural and artificial) can be used by western blue birds if there is adequate nesting cover nearby.
 Thinning work eliminates nesting trees, unless special efforts are made to preserve useable trees.
 These are snags located at 100-yard intervals around the perimeter of the cut.
 They are created by girdling selected trees: these trees must be at least ten inches in diameter; trunks must be sheltered by foliage from other trees; and there can be no tall grass or forbs around the stump.